The Best Solar Companies (October 2024 Guide): Expert Reviewed

 Ad Disclaimer

-Our top pick for best solar company is Palmetto Solar due to its high-efficiency solar panels, all-inclusive warranty, and positive customer reviews.
+Our top pick for best solar company is Sunrun.

 Switching to solar power can substantially reduce your electricity bills and power grid dependency.
 But it is a big investment, so you want to choose a company that will provide you with the best products and services, both now and through the years.

 We’ve researched and reviewed 68 leading solar panel companies nationwide, interviewed industry experts, surveyed 2,000 solar customers, and spent more than 770 hours analyzing product specifications and warranties to find the best in the business.
-We selected Freedom Solar, Blue Raven Solar, and Palmetto as our top three choices for solar installation companies, with Freedom Solar getting our top vote.
+We selected Blue Raven, Venture Solar, and Solar Energy World as our top three choices for solar installation companies.
 See how we compared these companies and other top-rated providers in our review.

 Key Takeaways